The crew of the Nebuchadnezzar.

 - [Verb] This!: Her "Dodge this." comment to the Agent she head-shoots in the first movie served as the former Trope Namer.
 She pulls a similar line on Persephone in Reloaded when Persephone asks to sample "the feeling of love" from Neo.Why don't you sample this instead? *points her gun at Persephone*

-The most notorious terrorist in The Matrix world and the leader of the human resistance outside of Zion.
+The most notorious terrorist in world of the Matrix and the captain of the Nebuchadnezzar.
 He is the first who reveals the existence of The Matrix, and becomes Neo's mentor and teacher.

 - The Artifact: In Revolutions, with his character arc having been completed, he spends most of the film as Nioboe's sidekick.